192-Part Guide To The World: Guatemala

 Published: 01 October 2000

-Official NameRepublic of LocationThe first Central American state you reach, moving south from
+LocationThe first Central American state you reach, moving south from Mexico.

 LanguageSpanish, and many Mayan languages.